megzehn/vets-design-system-documentation/src/_content-style-guide/plain-language/use-short-sentences.md

 intro-text: Try to limit each sentence to one subject and verb when possible.
 ---

 You can break up long sentences in several ways, including using bulleted lists.
-You can also start a sentence with a conjunction (and, or, but).
+You can also start a sentence with a conjunction (and, or, but), especially when you want to emphasize the information that follows the conjunction.

 {% capture example_like_this_1 %}
 You may gather supporting documents yourself.
 Or you can ask for our help to gather evidence.